 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: What was the name of the wife of Moses?
 Did they have any children and if so how many?
 Can you give me a little background about them?

 Answer: Before we get to the Moses wife let us take a short and compressed look at his life.

 Moses' life as a Hebrew started in Egypt in 1525 B.C. when it was ruled by Amenhotep I. The Egyptian Pharaoh had commanded that all infant Hebrew boys be killed at their birth, but the Hebrew midwives feared God, and disobeyed his command.

-When he was about 40 years old (1485 B.C.)
-Moses saw an Egyptian taskmaster beating a Hebrew.
+When he was about 40 years old (1485 B.C.) he saw an Egyptian taskmaster beating a Hebrew.
 He was so angry at what he saw that he killed and buried the taskmaster in the sand.
 Unfortunately the murder was witnessed so, as a fugitive, he fled to Midian, where he would live as a herdsman for 40 years.
-It is in Midian that he met and married Zipporah, daughter of Jethro, a Midianite priest.
-They had two sons, Gershom and Eliezer (Exodus 2:11 - 22; 18:3 - 4).
+It is in Midian that he met his future wife Zipporah, who was the daughter of a Midianite priest named Jethro.
+After they were married they had two sons, Eliezer and Gershom (Exodus 2:11 - 22, see also 18:3 - 4).
 Nothing else seems to be known about their children except that they were eventually married and had children.